theranjitraut/iTravel/README.md

-# Caravan-Travellers
+# iTravel

-Bascially, Caravan Travellers is a static front-end website designed and maintained for a tour and travel agency.
-The objective of this website is to support Caravan Travellers's customer for various tour and trekking purposes through the internet.
+iTravel is a static front-end website designed and maintained for a tour and travel agency.
+The objective of this website is to support iTravel's customers for various tours and trekking purposes through the Internet.